priimak/xymesh/README.md

 Now a more realistic example would be if your compute function is actually another program that upon execution appends data to some csv file, line by line for each invocation.
-Then we just need change **computer** variable above.
+Then we just need to change value of **computer** variable above.
 For example it could look like this

     computer = Proc.new { |e,omega|
       system("./boltzmann_solver --E=#{e} --omega=#{omega} -o=+boltzmann.data")